tannerpressnet/ComposingCustomLayouts/README.md

 To draw a leaderboard in the middle of the display that shows vote counts and percentages, the sample uses a [`Grid`][Grid] view.

+![A grid with three rows and three columns.
+The first column and last column each contain rectangles in every cell.
+The middle column contains progress indicators with different amounts of progress.](Documentation/leaderboard.png)

+The grid contains a [`GridRow`][GridRow] inside a [`ForEach`][ForEach], where each view in the row creates a column cell.
+So the first view appears in the first column, the second in the second column, and so on.
+Because the [`Divider`][Divider] appears outside of a grid row instance, it creates a row that spans the width of the grid.

 ``` swift
 Grid(alignment: .leading) {